QtPro hardware and distance limitations

 Qt Active Emitters

-Active emitters have a cabling distance limitation of 400 ft from power supply to injector, and 400 ft from power injector to farthest emitter.
+Active emitters have a cabling distance limitation of 600 ft from Qt Pro controller to injector, and 400 ft from power injector to farthest emitter.
+Power cable distance limitation is 400 ft from PS-AE-3 power supply to PI-AE injector using 14/2 conductor cable.

 Custom cabling guidelines